GENEALOGY DROP-IN CLASS

 Explore a list of websites our group has used or referenced in past meetings.
 A great starting point for your family history research!

 Curious about how to store your research?
-View our two-page list of Genealogy Software Packages: Comparisons (May 2024), that can help you organize and preserve your family history digitally.
+View our two-page list of Genealogy Documents, References, Guides and Software Options, that can help you organize and preserve your family history digitally.

 Active Aging Series: GENEALOGY & HISTORIC EDMONTON